manuel-uberti/manuel-uberti.github.io/about.md

 with a [personal configuration](https://github.com/manuel-uberti/.emacs.d) for most of my activities.

-Java developer by day, I have been developing Java EE applications more or less since 2004, both in Italy and in the United Kingdom.
+Software developer by day, I have been developing Java EE applications more or less since 2004, both in Italy and in the United Kingdom.
 Lately I have been focusing more on Lisp-friendly languages such as Clojure and Scheme.

 Some of my work is available on [GitHub](https://github.com/manuel-uberti).